nickhayhurst-interact/nickhayhurst-interact/README.md

-- 👋 Hi, I’m Nick Hayhurst
+- 👋 Hi, I’m Nick Hayhurst from Interact DC and Cedar Enterprise.
-- 👀 I’m interested in Software Development
+- 👀 I’m a Senior Principle Software Engineer.
-- 🌱 I’m currently learning C, C++ and Python
+- 🌱 C, C++, Python and PHP are my preferred languages.
-- 📫 How to reach me nick.hayhurst@interactdc.com
+- 📫 How to reach me nick.hayhurst@interactdc.com.
-- ⚡ Fun fact: I am a 2nd Dan Black Belt in Karate
+- ⚡ Fun fact: I am a 2nd Dan Black Belt in Karate.